Accessible Widget

 Light the Way, Alberta

-Since we lost our provincial funding on January 7th, 2025 (15 months too early), we know at least 800 letters have been sent to the Province to honour the contracts.
+Since we lost our provincial funding on January 7th, 2025 (15 months too early on our contract), we know at least 800 Albertans have sent letters to the Province to honour the contracts.

 We hope you will continue to help us 'Light the Way for self-advocacy" a campaign aimed at raising awareness to continue to voice the challenges faced by individuals with disabilities from lived experience to help inform policy changes.
 Our aim is to connect with 4,500 Albertans to donate $25 or more to help us move forward and continue our efforts.